skynetapp/AlchemyEmotionAPI/README.md

 #### Step 5:
    This **getEmotionTextData()** function gets the multiple records data from Request table and sends request to Alchemy API response function **emotion('text', $text, null)** one by one using for loop.
+   The Alchemy API will be in Lib folder.

 #### Step 6:
    On receiving response from API, the JSON response will be stored in Mongo DB by calling function  **insertBlueMixJSONResponseIntoMongo(json_encode($data))**.